FrankLef/cookiecutter-proj/README.md

 Use `pyarrow.feather` instead of `feather-format`, `feather.format` exists only for backward compatibility. `pyarrow` should be installed with `pip3 install pyarrow` in the local python.
-Don't install `pyarrow` with `poetry add pyarrow` or you will get a whole lotof cryptic errors.
+Don't install `pyarrow` with `poetry add pyarrow` or you will get a whole lot of cryptic errors.

 ## Libraries Used